DWalz/SCPSL-ZombieDestroy/README.md

 Zombies feeling underwhelming and having too little impact on games?
 They now can destroy doors as a group - even those that usually have to be opened by keycards.
-This makes experience as SCP 049-2 a little more exciting that rust running around and right-clicking.
+This makes experience as SCP 049-2 a little more exciting than just running around and right-clicking.

 Built on the EXILED framework for SCP: Secret Laboratory